unicefuganda/eums/README.md

 ###Install Node
 * [Node guides](http://nodejs.org/)

-###Install chromedriver for running feature tests.
+###Install chromedriver for running feature tests
 * `$ brew install chromedriver`

 * A note on Python Virtual Environments:
 	* We recommend using and managing your virtual environments with [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/).
 	* If you are using a shared Virtual Environments directory that is not the default location used by virtualenvwrapper `~/.virtualenvs/`, you will need to note this location for later use when running functional tests.

-### Set up the project and install necessary packages:
+### Set up the project and install necessary packages
 * **Clone the repository**

 	```